Blog/Policy & Research/News/Immigration/Legal Avenues

 The United States has long benefited from being the top destination for international students; unfortunately, our broken and outdated immigration policies, along with fierce competition from other countries, have put our global economic leadership at risk just when the U.S. needs it most.

-To address recruiting and retention challenges, Congress must take action, like establishing dedicated green card and post-graduate work programs for international students and graduates.
+To address recruiting and retention challenges, Congress must take action, like establishing dedicated green card and post-graduation work programs for international students and graduates.
+And the administration should abandon arbitrary targeting of international students, protect the vital OPT and STEM OPT programs, and expand access to existing but underutilized avenues like the O-1A visa.

 Tell the world; share this article via...